KevinRSX/cleuros/README.md

 # cleuros

 ------------------------
-First, change to the lib director `cd lib`
+First, change to the lib directory `cd lib`

 To build: `make`